skynet29/brainjs/README.md

 - bn-each
 - bn-control

-To attach an HTML fragment to a view model, you must create a ViewControler object by specifying a CSS selector to identify the fragment and a object with an init methods to initialize your model attributs
+To attach an HTML fragment to a view model, you must create a ViewControler object by specifying a CSS selector to identify the fragment and a object with an init method to initialize your model attributs

 HTML code
 ````